Ram-N/analysis-class/GettingStartedWithR_Workshop_Overview.md

 It is a hands-on basic workshop for 90 minutes.
 There will be some instructional material presented, and small class exercises to try along with the instructions.

+In **Getting Started with R** We’ll cover

+1. Introduction to RStudio
-We’ll cover basic data structures in R, very basic data manipulating data, reading and writing datasets, and some plotting.
+2. Basic data structures in R
+3. very basic data manipulating data,
+4. reading and writing datasets
+5. Basic plotting.
 Resources and next steps to try will also be presented.

 If you already know and use R, you may not benefit from this workshop.
-You should consider look into the **Data Manipulation with R** or the **Visualization workshops.**
+This is intended for those who want to get started with R. Instead, you should consider look into the **Data Manipulation with R** or the **Visualization workshops.**

 Bring your laptops
 -------------------